passy/golden_retriever/README.md

 Travis
 ------
-CSearch is continuously integrated on [Travis CI].
+Golden Retriever is continuously integrated on [Travis CI].

 To update encrypted credentials in the `.travis.yml` file, use the [Travis command line tool].